Prairie Living, no ocean in sight.

 One New Year I went diving with the staff of my local dive shop, and that evening I could hear and feel the vibrations of the whales singing.
 Local white tip sharks living in a cave by Lands’ End a popular dive spot.

 I am in Mother Nature’s womb, I feel instant peace.
 I start to meditate.
-Listening to the sounds of the ocean, and my breathing.
+Listening to the sounds of the ocean, and my breathing and getting much-needed vitamin sea.
 I slow my body down to the point that my air consumption is minimum (something else we used to work on when we were diving in PNW), the diving crew always joke with me that I must not breathe and I am a mermaid.

 Jacque Cousteau said it best,